Ankur2606/Scalinox/README.md

 ## 2. Our Solution: A Dual Ecosystem

-**Scalineous** is a web-based creative suite and a two-sided marketplace that bridges the gap between imagination and creation.
+**Scalinox** is a web-based creative suite and a two-sided marketplace that bridges the gap between imagination and creation.

 * **For Creators:** An intuitive canvas where users sketch ideas.
 Our AI, powered by **Gemini**, transforms those sketches into stunning artwork and animations.
 * **For Artists & Developers:** A decentralized Web3 marketplace on **Solana** where artists can: